corradocampisano/RPF/README.md

 or this shorter [Contemporary Physics Recap](http://pirsa.org/displayFlash.php?id=12040020) by Rovelli.

 TODO:
- - get index.html contents revised (maybe let index.html do the index and move to "intro" page")
+ - get index.html contents revised
+     - maybe let index.html do the index and move current contents to "intro" page"
- - finish "why from IT perspective" and "Rovelli recap commented"
+ - get "why from IT perspective" revised
+ - finish "Rovelli recap commented" (quite long task)
  - clarify project structure: let these html pages be the "site" of a maven proj:
      - recover and import wave applet and similar demonstration code (java)
      - port testSDL to java 3D (later)